-Full Scale Profile
+Full Scale Profile with Chronic Pain Patients Profile Overlay

-Plotted T scores are based upon a census matched standardization sample of 1,000 normal adults.
+Plotted T scores are based upon a Census-matched standardization sample of 1,000 normal adults.

-- indicates that the score is more than two standard deviations above the mean for a sample of 1,246 clinical patients. - indicates that the scale has more than 20% missing items.
+- indicates the score is more than two standard deviations above the mean for a sample of 1,246 clinical patients. - indicates the scale has more than 20% missing items.